 Corporate Aviation vs. Airlines

-One of the pilots mentioned how many flight departments were closing, and how his own department was on the brink of closure, so he became worried about stability.
+One of the pilots mentioned how many corporate aviation departments were closing.
+He also said his own department was on the brink of closure, so stability was an issue.

 With all of the talk about the pilot shortage, and many bizav pilots leaving for the airlines, he decided to take a chance and return to his former airline.

-His reasoning was for the stability the job offered and the perceived set schedule, but not compensation.
+His reasoning was for the stability the job offered and the perceived set schedule.
+Not compensation.
 In fact, he took a massive pay cut to go back.

 Once they had made their moves, it didn’t take either pilot long to realize how different the culture at the airlines is.
 They shared a lot with me, and following are some of the highlights.